Re-entry and renewal FAQ

 An M-1 student should consult the designated school official (DSO) before traveling.
 Your DSO generally works in the international student office.
 You must have a current Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” endorsed for travel, and your DSO must be able to verify that your SEVIS record is accurate and up-to-date.

-2.A.
 What are the basic requirements for an M-1 student to re-enter the United States after traveling abroad on pleasure or personal business?

 M-1 students enter into the United States after receiving the I-20 form from the school, paying the application fees, and attending an interview at a visa issuing consulate outside the United States.
 The student will receive a vise in their passport which designates the advance permission for the student to travel to and attend school.